Thtekos/Recipe_Finder/README.md

 2. Open the project in Android Studio.
 3. Click Run ▶️ to install and launch the app on an emulator or physical device.

+**OR**

+1. Request the ZIP file
+2. Extract it
+3. Open the extracted folder in Android Studio
+4. Click Run ▶️ to install and launch the app on an emulator or physical device.

 ---